 Matbucha: blended salad of tomato, roasted peppers and spices.
 Often served as a side dish.

 Olives: The olives are so good in Morocco as the 5th largest exporter of olive oil, and are often served alongside meals at many traditional restaurants.

 Orange juice: Morocco is known for its oranges so be sure to drink some fresh squeezed while you’re here.

 Morocco, The Land of Contrast and Color

 With its distinctly Arabic culture met with a blend of French and Spanish influences, Morocco is a unique gem of a destination and an art and culture lover’s dream.
 With so many reasons to visit Morocco, there is something here that will warm the heart of any type of traveler.
 In the area of North Africa where one might mistake for the Middle East, Morocco is also just a stone’s throw away from Europe yet feels worlds apart.
-Morocco certainly has its difficulties and should not be mistaken for a comfortable first-world destination, but the way of life and the warm hospitality more than makes up for lack of Western conveniences.
+Morocco certainly has its difficulties and should not be mistaken for a overly-accessible, first-world destination, but the way of life and the warm hospitality more than makes up for lack of Western conveniences.

 10 days in Morocco is the perfect amount of time to see the vast beauty of the country and all its top sites.
 Where one week in Morocco is certainly not enough time, 2 weeks in Morocco might feel like one tajine too many before you begin to miss the luxuries of the western world.
 If you’re really pressed for time, you could adapt this article into a Morocco itinerary 7 days by spending a few days less in Marrakech and flying as much as possible instead of driving, but the trip will surely feel rushed.
 Alternatively, if you are one for slow travel you can add a few extras days and spend 2 weeks or longer in this magnificent country.
 This 10 day itinerary is perfect for those that want to experience the highlights of Morocco in a fast-moving, yet still enjoyable pace.